bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 > He split the J from JT9.

 ### Duck
-To play a small card when there was an opportunity to win.
+To play a small card when you could have played a high one.
 > You have to duck the Ace twice.

 ### Cover